bhaskermamidisetti/adf-automation-qa-/starter/README.md

 ## Prerequisites
-- install Node
+- Install Node
 - `npm install -g protractor` to install protractor
 - `npm install` to install the project dependencies
 - This will install two command line tools `protractor` and `webdriver-manager`
-- The `webdriver-manager` is a helper tool to easily get an instance of a Selenium Server running. start up a server with:  `webdriver-manager start`
+- The `webdriver-manager` is a helper tool to easily get an instance of a Selenium Server running.
+Start the server with:  `webdriver-manager start`

 ## Description
 - run tests: `protractor conf.js`